How to Use the Insert Ribbon Tab of Microsoft Office Word 2007

-Excel Spreadsheet – This option inserts a table using Excel spreadsheet.
+Excel Spreadsheet – This option inserts a table using Excel spreadsheets.
 You will be taken to Excel where you will have access to the full features of Excel even calculations.
 After you are done and close the Excel, the table will appear on your word document.
 To make any changes, just double click and you will be taken back to Excel.

-Quick Tables – these are built in table design templates that you can use to create various types of tables.
+Quick Tables – these are built-in table design templates that you can use to create various types of tables.

 Creating Tables in Word 2007

 This command will help you insert pictures, clip arts, shapes, smart art, and charts to your document.

 Hyperlink – Use this option to create a link to a web page, a picture, an e-mail address, or another program.

 Bookmark – Bookmark helps to assign a name to a specific point in a document.